Chernobyl exclusion zone: Access and tourism

 The Exclusion Zone can also be entered if an application is made directly to the zone administration department.

 Some evacuated residents of Pripyat have established a remembrance tradition, which includes annual visits to former homes and schools.
 In the Chernobyl zone, there is one operating Eastern Orthodox church, St. Elijah Church.
 According to Chernobyl disaster liquidators, the radiation levels there are "well below the level across the zone", a fact that president of the Ukrainian Chernobyl Union Yury Andreyev considers miraculous.

 The Chernobyl Exclusion Zone has been accessible to interested parties such as scientists and journalists since the zone was created.
 An early example was Elena Filatova's online account of her alleged solo bike ride through the zone.
 This gained her Internet fame, but was later alleged to be fictional, as a guide claimed Filatova was part of an official tour group.
 Regardless, her story drew the attention of millions to the nuclear catastrophe.
 After Filatova's visit in 2004, a number of papers such as The Guardian and The New York Times began to produce reports on tours to the zone.

 Tourism to the area became more common after Pripyat was featured in popular video games S.T.A.L.K.E.R.: Shadow of Chernobyl and Call of Duty 4: Modern Warfare.
-Fans of the S.T.A.L.K.E.R. franchise, who refer to themselves as "stalkers", often gain access to the Zone. ("The Zone" and "stalker" derive from Arkady and Boris Strugatsky's science fiction novel Roadside Picnic, which preceded the accident but which described the evacuation of part of Russia after the appearance of dangerous alien artifacts.
-It served as the basis for the classic film Stalker.)
+Fans of the S.T.A.L.K.E.R. franchise, who refer to themselves as "stalkers", often gain access to the Zone.

+The terms "The Zone" and "stalker" derive from Arkady and Boris Strugatsky's science fiction novel Roadside Picnic, which predates the accident.
+The narrative revolves around evacuation and subsequent looting of a mysterious zone in Canada in which normal logic does not hold and dangerous artefacts abound.
+It in turn served as the basis for the classic film Stalker, the screenplay of which the Strugatskys wrote.
+The movie, set in a similar "Zone" but now in the Soviet Union, has served as a font for the public imagination of Chernobyl, despite also predating the disaster.

 Prosecution of trespassers became more severe after a significant increase in trespassing in the Exclusion Zone.
 An article in the penal code of Ukraine was specially introduced, and horse patrols were added to protect the zone's perimeter.